11 of the Latest Bar and Restaurant Marketing Trends in 2023

 By properly setting up a kitchen display system, where guests place orders through their phones, you’ll reduce guest sendbacks and provide lower food waste.
 When operators have greater visibility of inventory, they can reduce up to 80% of food waste by using smart food inventory management systems such as Restaurant365, significantly increasing restaurants’ ROI while maintaining sustainable food practices.
 Operators should understand what is needed to create dishes at the best price and quality to order and buy better!

 PourMyBeer Tip: This is where a self-pour beverage system could come into play.
 Rather than having hundreds of bottles and cans stored in your establishment, keep track of just a few kegs.
 The use of self-pour tech eliminates waste to as little as 3% and allows for a more sustainable method of beverage dispensing compared to a traditional staff-pour method.

 Your monthly guide to the latest self-pour resources and events.

 10. Increasing demand for non-alcoholic options

 With a rise in health-conscious culture, Millenials and Gen Z consumers recognize the risks of over-indulging in alcohol and are now engaging in mindful drinking.
 Non- and low-ABV beverages have boomed in the market as they maintain the same flavors in many beers, wines, and cocktails without the health risks of alcohol, keeping consumers purchasing drinks according to their preferences.
-New drinking habits have led to new solutions, and beverages with minimal or no alcohol will cater to a broader demographic in 2023.
+New drinking habits and trends like Dry January, where consumers go sober for 30 days at the start of the new year, have led to new solutions and beverages with minimal or no alcohol that will cater to a broader demographic in 2023.